oracle-samples/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-5-custom-model.md

 # Lab 5: Create a custom model through the console

 ## Introduction
-In this session, we will show you how to create a vision project, select your training data, and train a custom model.
+In this session, we will show you how to create a vision project, select your training data, and train a custom model all without the need for any machine learning experience.

-*Estimated Time*: 15 minutes
+*Estimated Time*: 15+ minutes depending on how long you train your model

 ### Objectives